Release Notes#

 Advantage_system1.1 Solver Decommissioned#

-2021-10-20 Leap Release#
+2021-10-20 Release#

-Leap Supports Resources in Multiple Geographic Regions#
+Leap Service Supports Resources in Multiple Geographic Regions#

-2021-10-05 Leap Release: Hybrid CQM Solver and Advantage Performance Update#
+2021-10-05 Release: Hybrid CQM Solver and Advantage System Performance Update#

-This release adds the new quantum-classical hybrid CQM solver to the Leap™ hybrid solver service and makes generally available a first system with the Advantage performance update.
+This release adds the new quantum-classical hybrid CQM solver to the Leap service and makes generally available a first system with the Advantage system performance update.

 Hybrid Solver Service: CQM Solver#

 Until this release, you could submit problems formulated as arbitrarily structured binary quadratic models (BQMs) and discrete quadratic models (DQMs).
 This release introduces a constrained quadratic model (CQM) solver that accepts problems with binary and integer variables and one or more constraints.
 In contrast to previous hybrid solvers, which required that you represent any problem constraints as penalty models in your objective, the CQM solver natively supports equality and inequality constraints.
-To enable formulating such quadratic models with convenient notation, Ocean now supports symbolic math.
+To enable formulating such quadratic models with convenient notation, Ocean software now supports symbolic math.

 The first online CQM solver is hybrid_constrained_quadratic_model_v1.
 It accepts problems with up to 5,000 variables, each of which can represent binary or integer values, 750 million total linear plus quadratic biases (values assigned to both nodes and edges of the graph representing your problem), and 100,000 constraints.[4]